AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 * **Variation**

-    * The default **Master** will always be available.
+    * The default **Master** is always available.
-    * A selection will be available if variations were created for the fragment.
+    * A selection is available if variations were created for the fragment.

 * **Paragraphs**: specify the range of paragraphs to include: